Tom Kenny

 Thomas James Kenny (born July 13, 1962) is an American actor and comedian.
-He has been voicing the titular character in SpongeBob SquarePants and associated media since its debut in 1999.
-Kenny has voiced many other characters, including Heffer Wolfe in Rocko's Modern Life, the Ice King in Adventure Time and its spinoff Fionna and Cake, the Narrator and Mayor in The Powerpuff Girls, Carl Chryniszzswics in Johnny Bravo, Dog in CatDog, Starscream in Transformers: Animated, Hank and Jeremy in Talking Tom & Friends, The Penguin in various animated media based on DC Comics, and Spyro from the Spyro video game series.
-His live action work includes the comedy variety shows The Edge and Mr. Show.
-Kenny's accolades include two Daytime Emmy Awards and two Annie Awards for his voice work as SpongeBob SquarePants and the Ice King.
-He is married to Jill Talley, who plays Karen on SpongeBob SquarePants, with two children.
+He has voiced the titular character in SpongeBob SquarePants and associated media since its debut in 1999.
+His other voice roles include the Ice King in Adventure Time and its spinoff Adventure Time: Fionna and Cake, Spyro in the Spyro video game series, Heffer Wolfe in Rocko's Modern Life, the Narrator and Mayor in The Powerpuff Girls, Dog in CatDog, Carl Chryniszzswics in Johnny Bravo, Starscream in Transformers: Animated, The Penguin in various animated media based on DC Comics, and Raimundo Pedrosa in Xiaolin Showdown.
+Kenny's live-action work includes the sketch comedy series The Edge and Mr. Show with Bob and David.
+Kenny's accolades include two Daytime Emmy Awards and two Annie Awards for his voice work.
+He is married to Jill Talley, with whom he has two children.

 Biography

 Early life and stand-up comedy

 Thomas James Kenny was born in Syracuse, New York, on July 13, 1962, and was raised there.
-His parents were Theresa (née Donigan) and Paul Kenny.
+His parents were Theresa and Paul Kenny.
 As a young child, in the late 1960s and the 1970s, he loved drawing and collecting record albums.
 Kenny met Bobcat Goldthwait in first grade and they became lifelong friends.
 In their mid-teens, they saw an ad for an open-mic night at Skaneateles that featured comedian Barry Crimmins with the moniker "Bear Cat".
 He and Goldthwait went to the event, and performed under the monikers Tomcat and Bobcat, respectively, as a tribute to Crimmins, after which Goldthwait used Bobcat as his stage name.
 Describing Kenny's stand-up routines, Goldthwait said, "Tom would get up there and talk about his therapist and he didn't even have a therapist, he just loved Woody Allen."

 Kenny went to Bishop Grimes Junior/Senior High School, a Catholic high school.
 After college, he performed stand-up comedy around the country for about eight years before he moved on to other venues.